 Have you seen some of these problems before?
 I bet you have.
 When most companies run into them, they attempt to solve them by calling out for “more product management.”
 However, they make the mistake of assigning product management within an existing function, usually Product Development, Product Marketing, or Product Strategy.
 But none of these locations in the structure are ideal and, in fact, can cause a lot of harm when attempting to scale up.

-For example, what do you think happens in a business when the PM role and Product Development or Design roles are co-joined as the same function?
+For example, what do you think happens in a business when the Product Management role and Product Development or Design roles are co-joined as the same function?
 That’s right, there’s a breakdown on one side or the other.
-If you have a technically strong head of Product Development or Design who also oversees the PM function, then you’ll likely have a fairly strong technical product that ends up being miscommunicated and that few are trained on.
+If you have a technically strong head of Product Development or Design who also oversees the Product Management function, then you’ll likely have a fairly strong technical product that ends up being miscommunicated and that few are trained on.
 You will also have poor communication and coordination with marketing, sales, and operations on releases.
 Product Development seems confident in its own product and projections but everyone else isn’t.

-With this approach, the PM role (called the ‘PM Office’ in the image above) now has its own dedicated home in the organizational structure so that it can perform its function and fulfill its accountabilities.
+With this approach, the Product Management role (called the ‘PM Office’ in the image above) now has its own dedicated home in the organizational structure so that it can perform its function and fulfill its accountabilities.
 It translates upstream requirements from clients, sales, marketing, and strategy into clear, short-range priorities.
 It helps to communicate and guide the transition from prototype to manufacturing.
 It coordinates between sales, prototype engineering, manufacturing, and marketing so that downstream product releases are well-prepared and communicated, adopted, and impactful.
 And critically, Product Development, Design, Marketing, and Strategy are freed up to focus on what they do best.

 Breakthrough #2: Delegate Profit & Loss Accountability to It